Poliuti/Euclidean-Sequencer-ACTAM/README.md

 ### `npm run start`

+## Conclusions

+This Euclidean Sequencer does not pretend to be a DAW or a program for making professional music productions, but rather an application to have fun and get inspiration for possible projects.
+Possible future developments in this sense could be the addition of effects available to the user.
+It could also be interesting to add other sounds and rhythmic patterns typical of countries around the world.

 ## Notes

 This application was developed as a project for the "Advanced Coding Tools And Methodologies" course at Politecnico di Milano (MSc in Music and Acoustic Engineering).